- Follow the progress of our first project -- Turtle Sense

-Nerds-without-borders believes that thoughtful people, acting without self interest and working collaboratively can solve many of the world's most pressing problems.
+Nerds Without Borders believes that thoughtful people, acting without self interest and working collaboratively can solve many of the world's most pressing problems.
 We are looking for all sorts of people to help: Engineers, Scientists, Writers, Artists, Dreamers, Activists, Organizers, Fundraisers, Financiers, etc...
 It doesn't matter if you can donate a small amount of time or work full time.
-You define the type of work you want to do, and how much time you can commit to a project.
+You define the type of work you want to do and how much time you can commit to a project.

 All the work involved in the Sea Turtle project will be free to use for anyone who wants to use it to help protect sea turtles all over the world.
 The results can also be adapted for other uses as long as the results are also free for anyone to use ((CC BY-SA 4.0).)
 Any new hardware created will be patent free.
 All software will be open-source.
 All data collected will be available to researchers world-wide.

 To cut down on spam, you must register as a user to edit any page or add comments to this wiki.
 To become a volunteer, you will have to reveal your true identity to other people working on a project.
-Anyone being disruptive, abusive or otherwise disagreeable will be banned from the site.
+Anyone being disruptive, abusive, or otherwise disagreeable will be banned from the site.
 We will be developing a code of expected behavior and responsibilities for participants, but until that happens (and after!) be nice.

 This network is just forming, and we would like your input to help us get going.
 Please contact us and tell us how you can help.
-Since this is a new organization, and just getting underway, we are need help maintaining this wiki.
-Until we have a core group of people to maintain this site, we are limiting joining to people we know, and people who contact us wanting to help.
+Since this is a new organization, which is just getting underway, we need help maintaining this wiki.
+Until we have a core group of people to maintain this site, we are limiting joining to people we know and to people who contact us wanting to help.
 We would like to make this site open to everyone who wants to contribute, but since there are so many people out there who see a wiki as just another place to add spam, we have to keep things limited for now.
 If you know one of the current participants, contact them about joining, and we will set up an account for you.
-If you don't know any of us, and still want to join, please send an e-mail to "admin" at nerdswithoutborders.net.
+If you don't know any of us and still want to join, please send an e-mail to "admin" at nerdswithoutborders.net.
 Eventually, we hope to have enough volunteers to patrol the site for spam and make registration open to more people.

 Things we need:

-- Help maintaining this website
+- Help designing and maintaining this website

 - A publicist